futureverse/future/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Package suggested but not available for checking: ‘sda’
+    Packages suggested but not available for checking: 'rrcov', 'sda'
     ```

 # forecastML